-Montenegro: Submarine cable increased electricity transit and profit26.
-February 2020. / SEE Energy News
+Montenegro: Submarine cable increased electricity transit and profit, SEE Energy News

 Director of the Coordinated Auction Office in South East Europe (SEECAO) Ivan Bulatovic said that the first effects of the commissioning of electricity cable to Italy are already tangible, both in increased transit of electricity and profit.